Buckingham Palace Guide, London, England

 Map of the public, east side of Buckingham Palace where guards march.

-Changing of the Guard information:
+Best Way to See the Changing of the Guard

 * The very best view is from a raised part of QVM (Queen Victoria Memorial) or one of the curved pavements facing the monument and palace.
 Failing that anywhere along The Mall will provide a good view of the guards, though getting to see the actual change in the palace courtyard may be a challenge if you are too far away as police strictly control movement in the area.